 I received my B.A. in economics and mathematics from Williams College in 2014.
 I then worked for two years as an Empirical Research Fellow for John Donohue at Stanford Law School before starting my PhD in the fall of 2016.

-I am a PhD candidate in economics at Harvard University.
-I am a Stone PhD Scholar in Harvard's Multidisciplinary Program in Inequality and Social Policy and a Terence M. Considine Fellow at Harvard Law School.
+I'm a PhD candidate in economics at Harvard University.
+I'm also a Stone PhD Scholar in Harvard's Program in Inequality and Social Policy as well as a Terence M. Considine Fellow at Harvard Law School.

-My research interests are in labor economics, law and economics, social economics, and economic history.
-I am particularly interested in risk assessment scores as tools and subjects of study in the criminal justice system.
+My research focuses on labor economics, law and economics, and economic history.
+I am currently working on projects related to risk assessments and judge behavior in the criminal justice system.